datatrail-jhu/02_googlecloud/manuscript/00_cloud.md

 ?
 Which one of the following is NOT an advantage of using cloud-based storage or computing?

 a) Remote computers are more powerful
-B) You need access to interent to access your files
+B) You need access to Internet to access your files
 c) You won't lose your files if you lose your computer
 d) You can access your files everywhere